gozdeydd/machine-learning-Practica2-Fraud/README.md

 irma.sanchez@cunef.edu

+Content of the Files:

+    data:
+        Raw: Documents downloaded from the source of the dataset.
+        Processed data: Data processed after executing the notebooks.

+    models: Models in pickles are saved after execution in this folder.
+In case of it is empty, has to be preserved in this shape anyway.
+Please do not delete.

+    htmls: Notebooks exported as html files and other outputs of the notebooks as html.

+    notebooks: Notebooks of the project.

+    requirements.txt : enviroment requirements to be downloaded.

 5. Credits

 Irma Sanchez Rubio has dedicated quite a lot of time contributing to this project.
 We have done it together. https://github.com/irmasanchez